 (2)Subject to the approval of the Company's board of directors, in future periods, previously waived fees may be paid to the Advisers, if the Company's cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
-The previously waived fees are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver.
-Additionally, the reimbursement of the fees waived under the Conditional Fee Waiver Agreement are subordinate to the reimbursement of the Expense Support Payments made pursuant to the 2013 and 2014 Expense Reimbursement Agreements.
+The previously waived fees are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver and will be made in accordance with the Fee Waiver Amendment as described above.
 To date, none of the previously waived fees and Expense Support Payments have been approved for reimbursement by the Company's board of directors.

-(3)The Advisers have agreed to permanently waive reimbursement by the Company of administrative expenses through December 31, 2014.
-The administrative expenses are waived on a quarterly basis and are not eligible for future reimbursement from the Company to the Advisers.

-(4)The "Operating Expense Ratio" is calculated on a quarterly basis as a percentage of average net assets and includes all expenses borne by the Company, except for base management and incentive fees and administrative expenses waived by the Advisers and organizational and offering expenses.
+- (3)The Advisers have agreed to permanently waive reimbursement by the Company of administrative expenses through June 30, 2015.
+The administrative expenses are waived on a quarterly basis and are not eligible for future reimbursement from the Company to the Advisers. - (4)The "Operating Expense Ratio" is calculated on a quarterly basis as a percentage of average net assets and includes all expenses borne by the Company, except for base management and incentive fees and administrative expenses waived by the Advisers and organizational and offering expenses.
 For the quarter ended December 31, 2013, expenses have been reduced by \$153,000, the amount of the Expense Support Payment received in 2013 from the Adviser.
-For the quarter ended September 30, 2014, expenses have been reduced by \$328,000, which Expense Support Payment was received from the Adviser on October 30, 2014.

-(5)"Annualized Distribution Rate" equals \$0.00191781 per share, per day (which represents an annualized distribution yield of 7.00% based on the initial public offering price of \$10.00 per share and a yield of 7.18% based on the Company's current offering price, effective January 15, 2015, of \$9.75 per share if it were maintained every day for a twelve-month period).
+For the quarter ended September 30, 2014, expenses have been reduced by \$328,000, which Expense Support Payment was received from the Adviser on October 30, 2014. - (5)"Annualized Distribution Rate" equals \$0.00191781 per share, per day (which represents an annualized distribution yield of 7.00% based on the initial public offering price of \$10.00 per share and a yield of 7.07% based on the Company's current offering price, effective May 7, 2015, of \$9.90 per share if it were maintained every day for a twelve-month period).
 "Annualized Distribution Rate" does not include the special stock dividend paid to stockholders on September 14, 2012.